 Here are some early Kasumi-style Peach Freshwater “Ripple” hanks I picked up in 2010 …

 Debuting at the Hong Kong Jewelry Shows in 2009 and 2010, the initial harvests were priced at sky high premiums.
-This original lot I picked up showing Pink/Peach body colors and intense Gold and Aquamarine flashes were in the high hundreds into the thousands depending on the sizes and surface quality:
+This original lot I picked up showing Pink/Peach body colors and intense Gold and Aquamarine flashes were in the high hundreds into the thousands depending on the sizes and surface quality but lets face it this pearl necklace is simply stunning!

 But as the prices came down after higher volumes of production, it’s made these new pearls much more affordable – we’re talking low hundreds for very high quality, 18-inch necklaces!!